codemagic-ci-cd/codemagic-docs/content/yaml-quick-start/building-a-native-ios-app.md

 ## Build versioning

-If you are going to publish your app to Google Play, each uploaded artifact must have a new version.
+If you are going to publish your app to App Store, each uploaded artifact must have a new version.
 Codemagic allows you to easily automate this process and increment the version numbers for each build.
 For more information and details, see [here](../configuration/build-versioning).

+### Configure environment variables

+{{< include "/partials/quickstart/publish-ios-environment-variables.md">}}

 {{< include "/partials/quickstart/build-versioning-ios.md" >}}